allisonsm/ACNH-Villager-Popularity/Cleaning.md

  - [1.1 Cleaning: Creating Tables and Headers](/Cleaning.md#1.1-Cleaning:-Creating-Tables-and-Headers)

-## 1.1 Cleaning: Creating Tables and Headers
+## 1.1 Creating Tables and Headers

 Load VillagerInfo and VillagerPopularity tables into BigQuery for cleaning and analysis.
 The VillagerInfo table loaded would not detect the header row.
 I used a preview spreadsheet to view the column headers, then tried to locate them in SQL:
 ```